cgwire/kitsu/docs/production-report/README.md

 ## Know Everything that is Happening in the Production

-As Production, you need to know everything.
+As a Producer, you need to know everything.

 Usually, it's done by knowing everything by heart all the time.
-Meaning you can see that a status has changed because you remember the previous status and notice the change.
+This means you notice that a status has changed because you remember the previous state.

 Otherwise, you could subscribe to all the tasks and be drowned by the notification, which will get you out of focus every time you stop what you are doing to read them.

-The perfect solution will be to have all the production changes on one page, always up-to-date.
+The perfect solution will be to have all the **production status** changes on one page, always up-to-date.

 Welcome to the New Feed page.